Sunday, November 26, 2017

 Death of a Brewery

 A few years ago I knew a competent PhD biochemist, who in a fit of mid-life pique, decided to pursue his dream of owning a brewery after being laid off from his pharmaceutical job.
-His unfulfilling marriage to a successful physician, the pressure of raising two trophy sons, and a buising lay off from a prestigious job, seemed to propel his unrealistic dream of making it big as the brewmeister of a scientifically produced exceptionally crafted beer.
+His unfulfilling marriage to a successful physician, the pressure of raising two trophy sons, and a bruising lay off from a prestigious job, seemed to propel his unrealistic dream of making it big as the brewmeister of a scientifically produced exceptionally crafted beer.
 Defying all logic and business acumen, he proceeded backed primarily by his wife's and other investor's money.
 Indeed, initially things seemed to be heading in a positive direction-he took top prizes at the State Fair for his micro-brewed beer.
 That is, until his marriage crashed, the economy tanked, and the competition of over 250 other equally impressive microbreweries in the county overwhelmed his crafted cathexis.
 His brewery was outgunned by his competitors: under capitalized, poorly marketed, and naively managed, he continued to throw good money after bad attempting to sustain his burgeoning business nightmare.

 The problem with most intelligent scientists is they are impeccably trained to persevere in spite of obstacles or until the research funding runs out.
-Their hubris does not permit them the insight that because they are successful in one area in life, they might not be successful when they are out of their league in another area.
+Their hubris does not permit them the insight that, because they are successful in one area in life, they might not be successful when they are out of their league in another area.
 Probably the biggest Achilles heel of any scientist is a reluctance to foresee failure.
 The Scientist Brewmeister knew he was not all that great when it came to business but continued to raise funds from investors, even when all signs were indicating his brewery was as solvent as the S.S Titanic.
 As a member of MENSA, he was too smart to fail.

 Coming from a more humble background, I listened to the Scientist Brewmeister's stories of endlessly seeking investors and knew his desire for beer-driven success and prestige was a pointless exercise in futility.
 Not being a businesswoman, I could see he was way over his head.
 He was a small fish in a big pond of more moneyed, established, and popular craft beer entrepreneurs.
 The sign on the wall was not big enough for him to walk away before disaster struck.
 We drifted apart but I wondered how long it would take before his world would come crashing down.